 What’s The Difference?

-On its surface, composite and Steel toes are different in terms of the material they’re made out of and the price tags that they carry.
+On their surface, composite and Steel toes are different in terms of the material they’re made out of and the price tags that they carry.
 But once we look past that, other differences come along, which are discussed below.

 The American Society should approve the safety cap you choose for Testing and Materials (ASTM), formerly known as the American National Standard Institute (ANSI).
 During testing, both the toe caps are checked for “compression and impact resistance.”
 After passing these, they are tested for electrical shock, conductive protection, metatarsal protection, etc.